 Filling in the fields of the template

-Provide a name for your dataset that would make sense to someone searching for data, for example 'Dataset for [journal article name]'
+Provide a name for your dataset that describes the data, but does not exactly copy the title of an associated journal article, for example 'Dataset for "[journal article title]".

-Affiliation on the dataset
+Affiliation to the dataset

 Dataset managed by

-Digital Object Identifier (DOI)
+Digital Object Identifer (DOI)